Saltford Environment Group

 After 'no-cost' actions, there are cost-effective measures you can take including improved insulation, draught proofing, better controls on your heating system such as a timer or programmer and thermostatic radiator valves (TRVs), and choosing higher energy efficiency rated light bulbs and appliances.

 There have been significant improvements in energy efficiency technologies in recent years, lighting being just one example, so to make sure you are making the right choices, it pays to get accurate and independent advice.

-The Energy Saving Trust (social enterprise with charitable status, first established in 1992) gives impartial up-to-date advice to householders on how to reduce carbon emissions, how to use water more sustainably and how to save money on energy bills.
+The Energy Saving Trust gives energy advice services at a national and local level for a range of clients, including government and the private sector.
+It gives impartial up-to-date advice to householders on how to reduce carbon emissions, how to use water more sustainably and how to save money on energy bills.

-Our lifestyle choices make up our carbon footprint and impact on the environment.
+Our lifestyle choices make up our environmental/carbon footprint and how we make an impact on the environment.

 Energy in the workplace

 'Going low-carbon is the only option for a profitable, future-proof business'